UK watchdog bans three financial advisers after sex crime convictions

 Horsey, a sole director and shareholder of an authorised financial advice firm, was convicted of voyeurism in 2018, after he secretly watched and filmed his tenant in a shower without their consent.
 He received a suspended, nine-month prison sentence.

 A lawyer for Jameson did not immediately respond to a request for comment.
-Horsey and Cochran did not make representations through lawyers, the FCA said, and Reuters was not able to reach them for comment.
+Horsey and Cochran did not make representations through lawyers, the FCA said, and Reuters was unable to reach them for comment.

-“The FCA expects high standards of character, probity and fitness and properness from those who operate in the financial services industry and will take action to ensure these standards are maintained,” said Mark Steward, the head of enforcement and market oversight at the FCA.
+The FCA has pledged not to turn a blind eye to non-financial misconduct and in 2014 banned a fomer Blackrock investment manager after he was caught dodging fares worth 43,000 pounds ($56,000) on his daily commute into London.

 Reporting by Kirstin Ridley.
 Editing by Jane Merriman